 State statutes provide that the Board may grant a dividend if the unfunded actuarial accrued liability is less than zero (actuarial assets exceed actuarial accrued liability) and the dividend granted would not increase the actuarial contribution rate above 90% of the statutory contribution rate (black line in the graph above).
-The actuarial required contribution rate of 9.49% of pay is less than 90% of the statutory contribution rate of 11.63% or 10.46%.
-This difference of 0.97% of pay is potentially available for benefit improvements under state statutes, if the Plan's funded ratio exceeds 100%.
+The actuarial required contribution rate of 10.43% of pay is less than 90% of the statutory contribution rate of 11.63% or 10.46%.
+This difference of 0.03% of pay is potentially available for benefit improvements under state statutes, if the Plan's funded ratio exceeds 100%.

 In addition to the contribution rate requirement, the PERB's dividend policy also requires the funded ratio to exceed 100% on both the Funded Basis (actuarial accrued liability less actuarial assets) and a Current Value Basis (total accumulated benefit obligation less market value of assets).
-The January 1, 2022 actuarial valuation indicates that the funded ratios are 106.1% and 118.5%, respectively.
-Therefore, the Plan has met all of the requirements in the current valuation and a dividend may be granted.
-The maximum dividend, based on the 2022 valuation results, is 6.71%.
-However, if the ultimate set of economic assumptions is reflected, the maximum dividend is 4.26%.
-Based on the Board's policy, the dividend plus the annual interest credit for the year cannot exceed the assumed rate of return (7.30% in 2021) unless a majority of the full Board agrees.
-The annual interest credit for 2021 was 5.00%, so a dividend in excess of 2.30% would exceed 7.30% and require a majority vote of the full Board.
-See Table 14 for more detail on the criteria for granting a dividend.
+The January 1, 2023 actuarial valuation indicates that the funded ratios are 100.9% and 94.4%, respectively.
+Therefore, the

+Plan has not met all of the requirements in the current valuation and a dividend may not be granted.

 Each year after the annual actuarial valuation results are received, the Board determines, based on the recommendation of the actuary, if a dividend can be paid.
 The amount of dividend, if any, is based on the criteria in the Board policy.
-Please see the graph on page 37, which illustrates the historical dividends granted by the Board.
+Please see the graph on page 35, which illustrates the historical dividends granted by the Board.
 Alternatively, a table containing the historical dividend rates can be found in Appendix B.